grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/03 Dropped iterations.md

 ### SUT-related iteration drops

-At a certain point of high latency or longer iteration durations, k6 can no longer send VUs at the configured rate.
+At a certain point of high latency or longer iteration durations, k6 will no longer have free VUs to start iterations with at the configured rate.
 As a result, the executor will drop iterations.

 The reasons for these dropped iterations vary: